Jochen Fahrenberg

-Jochen Fahrenberg (born 18 September 1937 in Berlin) is a German psychologist in the fields of Personality, psychophysiology and philosophy of science.
+Jochen Fahrenberg (18 September 1937 – 21 September 2026) was a German psychologist in the fields of Personality, psychophysiology and philosophy of science.

-Biography
+Background

-Jochen Fahrenberg studied psychology, sociology and philosophy in Freiburg, London and Hamburg, followed by a PhD at the University of Freiburg.
+Jochen Fahrenberg was born in Berlin on 18 September 1937.
+He studied psychology, sociology and philosophy in Freiburg, London and Hamburg, followed by a PhD at the University of Freiburg.
 His dissertation was based on an experimental investigation and factor analysis of writing movement parameters (graphometry).
 After working as a research assistant to cardiologist Professor Ludwig Delius in Bad Oeynhausen, he completed his postdoctoral thesis (habilitation) on Psychophysiological personality research in Freiburg in 1966.

 Together with Dr. med.
 Michael Myrtek, he founded the Freiburg Psychophysiology Research Group in 1970 with funding from the Volkswagen Foundation.
 In 1973, he was offered the Chair at the Psychology Department previously held by his academic teacher, the philosopher and psychologist Robert Heiß, founder of the Freiburg Institute.
 During the following decades he was involved in the Institute's considerable expansion as well as academic reform.
 In 2002, as professor emeritus, he retired from his dual function as head of the Personality Research section and co-director of the Psychophysiology Research Group in the Department of Psychology at Albert-Ludwigs-University in Freiburg, Germany.

+Fahrenberg died on 21 September 2026, at the age of 89.